 We do not take bookings for solo walkers on self-guided trips.
 If you are still interested in this trip, we do have availability on our guided trips.

 Our Karwendel Mountain Trek gives a flavour of the Adlerweg (or Eagle's Way) in a week long holiday.
-After extensive research around hiking in the Austrian Tyrol, and with a focus on the epic Adlerweg, this trip is our suggestions for a continuous 6-stage hike which focuses on the more mountainous areas of the route.
-We use Innsbruck as a base at the start and end of the trip, which rounds off the trip with a touch of luxury in our stunning hotel options, and gives the option to explore the mountains surrounding the time.
+After extensive research around hiking in the Austrian Tyrol, and with a focus on the epic Adlerweg, this trip is our suggestion for a continuous 6-stage hike which focuses on the more mountainous areas of the route.
+We use Innsbruck as a base at the start and end of the trip, which rounds off the trip with a touch of luxury in our comfy hotel options, and gives the option to explore the mountains surrounding the time.
 Innsbruck is one of our favourite Alpine towns (or in this case small city) and it is a pleasure to organise a trek based from this historic centre.

 The Terrain